-The company walked away from yards in New Orleans and Houston in 1989 and closed the Los Angeles location in 1989 as part of a cost reduction plan that included the relocation of its corporate office to New Jersey.
+The company walked away from yards in New Orleans and Houston in 1989.
+It closed the Los Angeles location in 1989 as part of a cost reduction plan that included the relocation of its corporate office to New Jersey.
 The Galveston shipyard was shut down in 1991.
-The cost reduction came as the company's ship-building projects had slowed down and claims related to asbestos exposure
+The cost reduction came as the company’s shipbuilding projects had slowed down and claims related to asbestos exposure

 Vigor Industrial bought Todd Shipyards for $130 million in 2010.
-It currently operates yards in San Francisco, Oakland and Brooklyn, and the new owners instituted asbestos safety procedures to prevent exposure.
+It currently operates yards in San Francisco, Oakland and Brooklyn.
+The new owners instituted asbestos safety procedures to prevent exposure.

 The Los Angeles location was also among those facilities at which former workers claimed asbestos was abundant.
-Former employee Sidney Osmundsen filed a mesothelioma claim against Todd in 1981, a case that eventually went to the U.S. Court of Appeals before he won.
-Others followed suit, and Todd Shipyards reported it held more than $3 million in a bodily injury fund to pay off such claims, according to a 2010 SEC filing.
+Former employee Sidney Osmundsen filed a mesothelioma claim against Todd in 1981.
+The case went to the U.S. Court of Appeals before he won.

 Todd Pacific Shipyards bought the Oakland facility from United Shipbuilding in 1949.
 Workers there built and repaired small fishing boats and big oil tankers.
 Welders, construction crews and other employees were exposed to asbestos in high doses.
 Some employees reported that they stood in piles of asbestos as they worked.